Donrwalsh/curiouser-paradox/train-of-thought.md

 It occurs to me that I don't need to import bootstrap at the `angular.json` level because I am importing it in my primary styles file in order to override colors.
 Unclear if this optimization actually gains anything, but I'm going to do it as a demonstration of niftiness anyway.

+Working through https://docs.nestjs.com/security/authentication and setting things up with plaintext passwords to start.
+Can't read in a .env value without some effort, so I'll make that a todo:

+- [ ] put JWT secret in .env and read it as described in https://stackoverflow.com/questions/55673424/nestjs-unable-to-read-env-variables-in-module-files-but-able-in-service-files and https://stackoverflow.com/questions/54361685/nestjs-typeorm-configuration-using-env-files/54364907#54364907.

+Cool, so I have the thing working in an _extremely_ basic form.
+I have the above problem to solve, but then also there's the passwords to consider:

+- [ ] passwords in database rather than js code

+- [ ] also, no plaintext passwords (nestjs docs suggest bcrypt)

+Got some tests to clean up here too.
+Hm.
+Default imports aren't working. `import { UsersService } from 'src/users/users.service';` gives me the following error: Cannot find module 'src/users/users.service' from 'auth/auth.controller.spec.ts'.
+I'd like to fix this at the source, but for now a relative path seems to sidestep this issue.
+Might just be an IDE setting, but I recall having issues with this in NestJS before.
+Seems worth a deep-dive.
+Actually, does the same problem apply to non-test files?
+Did a quick smoke test and didn't have any issues, so it would seem tests only.
+WHOA actually an absolute import in the service causes the test to fail.
+That is hilarious.

+- [ ] Why don't absolute imports work for NestJS tests?

+I am perplexed.
+The current state of `app.controller.spec.ts` should not be passing to my eyes.
+I'm doing nothing to override `AuthGuard` which should be guarding the endpoint from unauth requests, but the test doesn't seem to care.
+Confirmed after several restarts and swagger calls that the endpoint will throw a 401 without a JWT included in the request, so yeah, I'm perplexed.
+My best guess is that the test is bypassing the guard for me, but that's not what's happened in my experience previously, and also. . . isn't that a bad idea?
+My brain is running out of steam here, and it's almost dinner time so I will make this a task and take a closer look at a later time.

+- [ ] What's the deal with the app.controller test seemingly not caring about my AuthGuard?

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/